Cabralcm/MemoryMessageOptimizer/README.md

 2) [Pandas](https://pypi.org/project/pandas/#files)
 3) [Matplotlib](https://pypi.org/project/matplotlib/)

-## Technique - Simplified 2D Bin Packing Algorithm
+## Optimization Technique

   [Optimization](https://en.wikipedia.org/wiki/Mathematical_optimization) techniques are the means to select the best value with respect to a set of other available alternatives.
 In many practical cases, we seek to improve a value, parameter, path, or element or set of elements through manipulating a set of parameter(s).
 This optimization may involve maximizing, minimizing, or getting close to a specific reference point or metric.
 Examples of this involve ["hill climbing" algorithms](https://en.wikipedia.org/wiki/Hill_climbing), where one starts with an arbitary solution (that may or may not be optimial), and attempts to find a better solution through iterative changes.
 If the change results in improving the existing solution, then it is incorporated, and another change will be attempted.
 This process continues until: no further improvements can be made, the magnitude of those improvements become diminishingly small (example of diminishing returns), or the desired level of accuracy of optimization (sometimes called "error") is achieved.
 The technique accomplished by this tool performs a local search in a single pass.
 It does not search globally for a solution due to the exhaustive nature of that process.
 It was more important for this program to be run quickly and return a reasonably good solution, then take more time and perform a more thorough search to return the most optimial solution (e.g. global maximum).

+  The solution arrived at by this tool is a highly simplified 2D bin packing algorithm.
+The process of finding an optimial packing of items, each with their own weights, within a given space is classically referred to as the [knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem).
+>The knapsack problem or rucksack problem is a problem in combinatorial optimization: Given a set of items, each with a weight and a value, determine the number of each item to include in a collection so that the total weight is less than or equal to a given limit and the total value is as large as possible

 ### Simple Diagram of the Message System